 Louisiana Warranty Deed Form

-A Louisiana warranty deed conveys a property title from one party to another while guaranteeing it is free from defects and encumbrances.
-Also known as a Louisiana act of sale, the seller (grantor) assures the grantee that they are the rightful owner, that the title is clean, and that they will defend them against any unforeseen title issues or encumbrances should they arise.
+A Louisiana warranty deed conveys a property title from one party to another and guarantees it is free from defects and encumbrances.
+Also known as an “act of sale,” this deed assures the vendee that the seller (vendor) is the rightful owner, that the title is clean, and that they will defend against any unforeseen title issues.

 Louisiana Warranty Deed Form

-A Louisiana warranty deed conveys a property title from one party to another while guaranteeing it is free from defects and encumbrances.
-Also known as a Louisiana act of sale, the seller (grantor) assures the grantee that they are the rightful owner, that the title is clean, and that they will defend them against any unforeseen title issues or encumbrances should they arise.
+A Louisiana warranty deed conveys a property title from one party to another and guarantees it is free from defects and encumbrances.
+Also known as an “act of sale,” this deed assures the vendee that the seller (vendor) is the rightful owner, that the title is clean, and that they will defend against any unforeseen title issues.

-A Louisiana warranty deed conveys a property title from one party to another while guaranteeing it is free from defects and encumbrances.
-Also known as a Louisiana act of sale, the seller (grantor) assures the grantee that they are the rightful owner, that the title is clean, and that they will defend them against any unforeseen title issues or encumbrances should they arise.
+A Louisiana warranty deed conveys a property title from one party to another and guarantees it is free from defects and encumbrances.
+Also known as an “act of sale,” this deed assures the vendee that the seller (vendor) is the rightful owner, that the title is clean, and that they will defend against any unforeseen title issues.

 1. Home »